Félix Rigau Carrera: Later years

-When the United States entered World War II, Rigau Carrera joined the United States Merchant Marine and where he served throughout the war years.
+When the United States entered World War II, Rigau Carrera joined the United States Merchant Marine where he served throughout the war years.
 During these years, Félix and Bertha divorced.
 He met and married Estella Martins from the Azores of Portugal with whom he had three more children, Félix, Philip, and Maria.

 Rigau Carrera died at the age of 60 and was buried with full military honors at Abingdon Episcopal Church Cemetery.
 His native hometown, Sabana Grande, named a street Calle Félix Rigau Carrera in his honor.
 On September 14, 2011, he was honored posthumously during the Hispanic Heritage Awards at Cleveland International Airport in Cleveland, Ohio.

 The American Legion Post 36 in Sabana Grande, Puerto Rico, was named in honor of LTJG Félix Rigau Carrera.

+In 2020 Félix Rigau Carrera was posthumously inducted to the Puerto Rico Veterans Hall of Fame.